QuEraComputing/Bloqade.jl/docs/src/waveform.md

 In EaRyd, the waveforms are defined as [`Waveform`](@ref) object, which is a composition of a callable object and a real number `duration`.

 EaRyd gives users the flexibility to specify general waveforms by inputing functions.
-The following code constracting a sinusoidal waveform with time duration of ``4 \pi``
+The following code constructs a sinusoidal waveform with time duration of ``4 \pi \mu s``

 ```@repl creating-waveform
 using EaRyd